Posts tagged “stakeholder”

 Not negotiable - At the start of your engagement process it is likely that what’s decided (and thus not negotiable) may be at the level of overall objectives, and timescales.
 For example, a Government department may have a policy objective and a legal deadline to meet.
 A local council may know that it wants to revamp a local park, and have a potential funding source whose criteria it needs to meet.

-Open – There will be aspects of the decision which you have no preference about and where the decisions can be in effect (even if not in law) delegated to others.
+Open - There will be aspects of the decision which you have no preference about and where the decisions can in effect (even if not in law or within your organisation's own rules) be delegated to others.

-Remember that you will also have decided-negotiable-open aspects to your engagement process – the people you talk to, the points at which you engagement them, the methods and channels which are used.
+Remember that you will also have decided-negotiable-open aspects to your engagement process - the people you talk to, the points at which you engage them, the methods and channels which are used.

 The conversation you have internally with your team about what goes in each slice of the pie can often be dramatically useful: flushing out assumptions which have hitherto been hidden, and exposing disagreements within the team in the safety of your planning conversations rather than in the less forgiving gaze of stakeholders.